syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/column-menu.md

 # Column menu in ##Platform_Name## Grid component

 The column menu in the Syncfusion ##Platform_Name## Grid component provides options to enable features such as sorting, grouping, filtering, column chooser, and autofit.
 When users click on the column header's menu icon, a menu will be displayed with these integrated features.
-To enable the column menu, you need to set the [showColumnMenu](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_ShowColumnMenu) property to **true** in the Grid configuration.
+To enable the column menu, you need to set the [ShowColumnMenu](https://help.syncfusion.com/cr/aspnetmvc-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_ShowColumnMenu) property to **true** in the Grid configuration.

-To use the column menu, inject the **ColumnMenu** in the **provide** section.

 The default column menu items are displayed in following table.